Mayor's Remembrance Day message

 remebrance

 Following the ceremony, the Friends of the Library will host a reception at the West Vancouver Memorial Library with light refreshments and music performed by the Dundarave Players.
-The Library will be open for the afternoon, where visitors can view the Veteran to Remember display, watch veteran interviews, or create handmade Valentines for Vets in the Youth Department.
+The library will be open for the afternoon, where visitors can watch veteran interviews, view the Research to Remember displays, and learn more about the local soldiers whose names are inscribed on the Memorial Arch.

-We hope you join us as we gather together to mark this day of remembrance and honour those who fought and sacrificed to defend the values we hold dear.
+We hope you will join us as we gather in remembrance and honour those who made the ultimate sacrifice.

 Mark Sager